gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

             .. tab-item:: Q1

-                Write a while loop that displays a happy face while the A button is pressed, and when it is not, Image.ALL_CLOCKS is used to display a rotating clock hand.
+                Write a while-loop that displays a happy face while the A-button is pressed, and when it is not, Image.ALL_CLOCKS is used to display a rotating clock hand.

                 .. code-block:: python